IoTKETI/spring-jena-sparql/README.md

 * [Q49](src/test/resources/sparql/Q49.sparql) Proteins with >=1 variants of the types "A->R" or "R->A"

 ###Use case for general [annotations](src/test/java/evaletolab/rdf/General.java)
+* [Q1](src/test/resources/sparql/Q1.sparql) that are phosphorylated and located in the cytoplasm
+* [Q2](src/test/resources/sparql/Q2.sparql) that are located both in the cytoplasm and in the nucleus
+* [Q5](src/test/resources/sparql/Q5.sparql) located in mitochondrion and that lack a transit peptide
+* [Q6](src/test/resources/sparql/Q6.sparql) whose genes are on chromosome 2 and linked with a disease
+* [Q7](src/test/resources/sparql/Q7.sparql) linked to diseases that are associated with cardiovascular aspects
+* [Q8](src/test/resources/sparql/Q8.sparql) whose genes are x bp away from the location of the gene of protein Y
 * [Q22](src/test/resources/sparql/Q22.sparql) Proteins with no function annotated
 * [Q31](src/test/resources/sparql/Q31.sparql) Proteins with >=10 "splice" isoforms
 * [Q32](src/test/resources/sparql/Q32.sparql) Proteins with a coiled coil region and involved in transcription but does not contain a bZIP domain